- Vegetables: cucurbits

 - Pest Management: cultural control, integrated pest management, prevention, row covers (for pests)

-Field trials are being used to evaluate row cover use and management for the exclusion of insect pests in cucurbit vegetable crops.
+Field trials were conducted to evaluate row cover use and management for the exclusion of insect pests in cucurbit vegetable crops.
 The practices that are being evaluated are designed to address the exclusion of insect pests from the crop as well as the need for pollinator access to the crop.

 Project objectives are:

 - Evaluate possible row cover management practices to determine their efficacy and practicality of implementation.

 - Increase grower awareness of alternative insect pest management practices for cucurbit crops.

 - Communicate to growers the concepts being employed in the practices used in this research, including both the insect pest management and pollinator aspects.

 Two general row cover management were assessed and compared:

 - Cover crops with insect excluding fabric until the initiation of female flower production and then removing these at some point in time afterwards

 - Cover crops with insect excluding fabric until the time of female flower production and then, on a daily basis, open and close the covers during morning hours.